 Everyone has probably heard that countryside living is quieter, more peaceful and more relaxing.
 But there is some speculation as to how true this actually is.
 Sure living in the countryside has its benefits but what about the benefits of living in a city or more built up area?
 Although there are many benefits of living in a city such as convenience, better transport links and more amenities there are significant drawbacks.
+Read our article on the benefits of park home living.

 On the flip side there are obviously cons to countryside living, such as being more remote and not having as many transport options.
 But there are so many benefits to countryside living that far outweigh the downsides.

 When you’ve retired you want to experience a slower way of life.
 You’re no longer part of the rat race and now’s the time to relax and take life slowly.
 Unfortunately, city living is agreeable with this pace of life and so you may find yourself resorting to the way you used to live which defeats the point of retirement.
-This is why many retirees choose to move to the countryside.
+This is why many retirees choose to move countryside living.
 It makes for a more relaxing way of life when you’ve had enough of the nine to five.

 That being said, there are many other benefits to living in the countryside – both physical and mental.
 This is where a park home is a good option for retirees as many of these are located in beautiful countryside giving you access to wonderful views as well as the mental and physical benefits available.